 How do we slow and stop the spread?

 As mentioned above, one of the biggest issues with this current pandemic is the ability for this virus to be spread by people with little to no symptoms.
 To understand the spread of this virus among the population, and to quantify just how much of the population has been infected, rapid and comprehensive screening needs to take place.
-One such solution for this is the COVID-19 antibody rapid test, which is a fast, cartridge-based test to identify the concentration of the IgG and IgM antibodies.
-These antibodies are produced by the body in response to this coronavirus, and their identification can act as evidence to a previous or ongoing infection.
-Aurora is offering a rapid antibody IgG/IgM test kits, and we are currently accepting orders.
+One such solution for this is the COVID-19 antigen rapid test and COVID-19 antibody rapid test, which is a fast, cartridge-based test to identify the coronavirus viral antigen or the IgG and IgM antibodies.
 Please contact us to get a hold of these rapid testing kits to help mitigate the spread of this pandemic!